saeenppatil/trivia/README.md

 ## Future Enhancements

+- ### `POST /api/trivia/:sessionId/:categoryId/:score`

-This app does not use a database at the moment.
-I do hope to integrate the application with the Firebase Realtime Database so that it can store the highest scores for users based on category and makes the experience more interactive.
+- To store the highest scores for users based on category and makes the experience more interactive.

  ---